samirxpikachuio/Diffuser-expand/README.md

     *   **Generate:**  Click the "Generate" button to start the outpainting process.

-## VRAM Optimization (If applicable in ComfyUI, Not Gradio directly.
+## VRAM Optimization (If not applicable directly.
 More for the underlying code).

 *   **Sequential CPU Offload:** Reduces VRAM usage by offloading parts of the model to the CPU.